TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 > Execute the following command:
 >
 > ```
-> $ arpm --config-file /tmp/code/config.json install extension first_cxx_extension
+> $ tman --config-file /tmp/code/config.json install extension first_cxx_extension
 > ```
 >
 > After the command is completed, there will be a first\_cxx\_extension directory in the addon/extension directory.